akumari-cmu-F25/github-recitation-s25/README.md

 # github-recitation-s25
-in-n-out has the best burger
+five-g has the best burger